How to hem Jeans

 I suppose this length problem is one many people have to deal with.
 The problem is with the jeans manufacturers.
 Like they have different waist sizes, why do they not have different inseam lengths.

 Another problem which used to make me hesitate before taking on the daunting task of changing the hem of my too long jeans is what happens when I sew it.
 The denim is so thick, that sewing over the side seams caused many a swear words and skipped stitches and at times broken needles.
+Chekout this post on sewing denim for more details

 Since then I have learned better.
 You can keep the original hem or you can decide to cut off the hem and shorten the jeans and sew the hem a certain way.
 Both the methods are described below but my favourite is the second one, as I love the distressed look of the jeans’ original hem and I am lazy.

 Note : Do not forget to wash your jeans atleast 2 times before altering it.
-For all you know, it might have shrunk enough to fit you by those washes.
+For all you know, it might shrink enough to fit you by those washes.
 Also wear your daily use heels when measuring – you wouldn’t want a too short jeans.
 A little too long is anyday better than a little too short.

 What do you need to have to hem jeans